 Celebrate the role models

-I don’t have far to look to find women in accounting and finance who inspire me.
+I don’t have far to look to find women in finance who are inspiring me.

 Cheryl Sharp, whose company PinkPigFinancials puts family commitments front and centre.